 The Vasa Museum is a maritime museum in Stockholm, Sweden, dedicated to the Vasa; a warship that sank on its maiden voyage in 1628.
 The museum opened in 1990 and is one of Sweden’s most popular tourist destinations, with over 1 million visitors annually.

 The Vasa Museum is geared towards travelers, with exhibits telling the story of the sinking of the Vasa.
-There is also a large collection of maritime artifacts on display, as well as interactive exhibits that allow visitors to learn more about sailing and naval history.
+There is also a large collection of maritime artifacts and interactive exhibits that allow visitors to learn more about sailing and naval history.

 Address: Museumstraat 1, 1071 XX Amsterdam, Netherlands